navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 Receive Files
 -------------
-To receive a file, click on the “Receive Files” tab and then on the “Start Receive Mode” button.
+To receive a file, click on the **Receive Files** tab and then on the **Start Receive Mode** button.
 You’ll be given an onion URL to share with anyone who should send files to you.

 .. figure:: images/image50.png
    :width: 800